-You have to pick a place to stay for your trip.
-So, how do you pick BETTER accommodations for your trip?
+At some point when planning your trip, you have to pick a place to stay.
+So, how do you pick BETTER travel accommodations?
 A place you want to go back to at night?
 This post will help!

-Do you hate picking accommodations for your vacation?
-Apparently there are many of you.
+Apparently there are many of you who hate picking accommodations for your trip.
 I bring HOPE!
 Picking a place to stay is one of my favorite parts of trip planning.
 It’s like a treasure hunt for that perfect spot.

-- #1 TIP to pick BETTER accommodations: Find your compass
+- #1 TIP to pick BETTER travel accommodations: Find your compass

-- #7-9.
-YOUR TRAVEL STYLE: Based on preferences, daily rhythm and physical limitations
+- Tips #7-9.
+YOUR TRAVEL STYLE: Your preferences, daily rhythm and physical limitations

 - Summary and RESOURCES

-1. #1 Tip to pick BETTER accommodations: Find your compass
+1. #1 Tip to pick BETTER travel accommodations: Find your compass

-My #1 tip on how to pick BETTER accommodations for your trip is THIS: Pick a place that contributes to the overall experience you want on on your trip.
+My #1 tip on how to pick BETTER travel accommodations is this: Pick a place that contributes to the overall experience you want on on your trip.

-So, what experience are YOU looking for on your vacation?
+So, what experience do you want to have on your vacation?
 When you get back from your trip, what will make you say, “That was a FANTASTIC trip”?
 What VIBE are you looking for?
 What are the top 3 things you want to see and do?

-Use the experience you want as your compass in looking for BETTER accommodations.
+Use the experience you want as your compass when looking for travel accommodations.

 The rest of these tips are simply filters to help you find that spot that’s perfect for your trip.

-2. AMENITIES for better accommodations: List what you need and really want
+2. AMENITIES: List what you need and really want for travel accommodations

 Here are common amenities that might make your list: